imchrsjms/d2_links/README.md

 # Useful Links for Destiny 2

 This is a collection of useful links for Destiny 2.
 This primarily exists to share with players of Destiny 2.
-Feel free to contribute links to the project.

 I will be organizing these based on use or purpose, and will be including a brief description.

 ## The Links